 This issue primarily impacts Bitcoin.
 If network congestion is spiking at the time the bitcoin is sent, it's probable that the customer's transaction will be delayed by a matter of hours.
 Wallets do try to guess the best fee to use, but it's an imperfect science.

 The only way to mitigate this--besides paying close attention to congestion levels--is to pay a "High" fee in wallets that allow this (another reason not to use most websites).
 Customers looking for a quick and dirty fee estimate at the time they want cash can find it at BitcoinFees.info.
 Feel free to contact us also for help finding the fee setting in any wallet app.

-- Litecoin and Bitcoin Cash suffer congestion effects far less than Bitcoin.
-If a customer can pay for their withdrawal in either of these currencies that would be recommended.
+Litecoin, Ethereum, and Bitcoin Cash suffer congestion effects far less than Bitcoin.
+If a customer can pay for their withdrawal in any of these currencies that would be recommended.
 They would save on overall network fees as well.